akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+*** TODO - ADD TO BELOW OR ABOVE
+The hall was never truly empty.
+There were always servants, always work, always the sound of the hearth.
+But Beatrice was the only one who slept in her mother's chamber.
+She was the only one who remembered her mother's voice.
+That was the loneliness she could not name.

 ### The Second Week

 Certain small things became more apparent to Beatrice: the way light fell across the hearth at a certain hour, when Harold would have often sat there.
 The way Goosie would sometimes lift her head and listen, as if she, too, was waiting for a familiar voice.